solana-labs/solana/docs/src/terminology.md

 A call from one smart contract program to another.
 For more information, see [calling between programs](developing/programming-model/calling-between-programs.md).

+## dApps

+Decentralised apps, web apps that can interface with blockchains, for the purposes of authentication, token transfer, encryption and decryption, and more.

 ## data plane

 A multicast network used to efficiently validate [entries](#entry) and gain consensus.